It was the summer of '89 and I had spent a month photographing nature along the shores of Lake Huron. My Jazz days were over.

 I still can't play like an Irishman, but at least I understand it.

-.
 We toured extensively in England, Ireland, Scotland and Wales.
-Every little town, I would
+In every little town, I would

 go into the local music shop which sometimes doubled as the off-license or a market of some kind

-and bought anything that looked Traditional and interesting.
+and bought cassettes of anything that looked Traditional and interesting.
 Around this time I joined forces

 with Larry Kirwan